 7.)
 Eyelash Thickening and Lip Balm Uses

-Jojoba oil is not only beneficial for your skin and hair but it can also be used to thicken your eyelashes.
+Jojoba oil is not only beneficial for your skin and hair, but it can also be used to thicken your eyelashes.
 Its moisturizing properties help nourish the lashes, making them appear fuller and healthier.

 8.)
 Potential Treatment for Fungal Infections

 Jojoba oil has been found to have potential as a treatment for fungal infections.
-Scientific studies have shown that jojoba oil exhibits antifungal properties, meaning it may be it effective against nail or foot fungus.
+Scientific studies have shown that jojoba oil exhibits antifungal properties, meaning it may be effective against nail or foot fungus.